inspec/inspec/docs-chef-io/content/inspec/resources/x509_private_key.md

     end
 ```

-### Check if the x509 private key is valid without password.
+### Checks if the x509 private key is valid without a password

 `be_valid` checks if the x509 private key is valid.